Skip to content

 psql -c "create database pgwatch owner pgwatch"

-2. Roll out the pgwatch config schema
+• Roll out the pgwatch config schema (optional)

-4. Bootstrap the measurements storage DB
+4. Bootstrap the measurements storage database (sink)

-Here again default scripts expect a role named pgwatch but can be anything if to adjust the scripts.
+Create a dedicated database for storing metrics and a user to "own" the measurements schema.
+Here again default scripts expect a role named pgwatch but can be anything if to adjust the scripts:

 psql -c "create database pgwatch_metrics owner pgwatch"